-You can include any information that has a color assigned for a workplace and display it dynamically in the visualization.
-The operating state is an example of an information item with a color assigned.
+It is possible to include any information that has a color assigned for a workplace and display it dynamically in the visualization.
+The operating state is an example of an information item with an assigned color.
 The color changes in the visualization per the actual state.